panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 ### 2.1 *children* prop

-As you might know, `children` is a special prop in React components: it contains the content between the opening and closing tag of the component.
+`children` is a special prop in React components: it contains the content between the opening and closing tag of the component.

 ### 2.2 Optional props

-### 2.3 Props types cheatsheet

 ## 3. Return type